Association of Small Landowners in the Philippines, Inc. vs Secretary of Agrarian Reform

-ISSUE: Whether or not there was a violation of the equal protection clause.
+1. Whether or not there was a violation of the equal protection clause.

-Classification has been defined as the grouping of persons or things similar to each other in certain particulars and different from each other in these same particulars.
+1. No. The Association had not shown any proof that they belong to a different class exempt from the agrarian reform program.
+Under the law, classification has been defined as the grouping of persons or things similar to each other in certain particulars and different from each other in these same particulars.
 To be valid, it must conform to the following requirements:

 (1) it must be based on substantial distinctions;